ConvivioTeam/cookbook/delivery_recipe/business_continuity_plan.md

 * A location trace is attempted using Apple's Find My Phone
 * Details are reported to the Police

+## Loss of access to building
+We operate as a 'free range' company meaning that our default state is that staff can work from anywhere.
+In the event of our office at the Gridiron not being available, or it being advisable not to congregate in the office (e.g.in the case of pandemic), this will not cause business disruption, even for extended periods.

 ## Loss of Critical Systems

 Critical systems include any that affect our ability to do our jobs.
-These would include Google Drive, Slack and GitHub
+These would include Google Drive, Slack, GitHub and internet connectivity.

 * Initial details are communicated to the BCM team
 * The incident details are logged in the [Incident Management Report](https://docs.google.com/spreadsheets/d/1ZaHs2A5mMlN3m4aXX_lCGMBEYTMNAknwHPpsJzbCJDI/edit#gid=0)